-GED1 People can get their high school diploma in a variety of ways, such as graduation from high school or by getting a GED or other equivalent.
-How did (name/you) get (your/his/her) high school diploma?
+- GED1 People can get their high school diploma in a variety of ways, such as graduation from high school or by getting a GED or other equivalent.
+How did (you/name) get (your/his/her) high school diploma?

+- <1> Graduation or from high school

+- <2> GED or other equivalent